tino/pyFirmata/README.rst

 where `myCallback(data)` is then called every time after data has been received and is timed by the arduino itself.

-You can also read an analoge value of a port any time by issuing a read command::
+You can also read additional analogue pins any time by issuing a read command::

     board.analog[1].read()